Updating interior doors

 Our hallway renovation is coming right along!
 I wanted new bedroom and bath doors but oh the cost!
 After researching I decided instead to work on updating our interior doors with molding, paint, and some new handles.

 This is part one in a three part series on updating our hallway.
 To check out the other two parts to this series, click the links below:

 This post contains affiliate links.
 For more information, see my disclosures here.

-I’ve seen so many use molding to update their doors, so I settled on a simple double boxed pattern and sent Travis off for material.
+I’ve seen many different molding options to update interior doors, some ornate and very beautiful.
+But, in the end settled on a simple double boxed pattern and sent Travis off to Home Depot for materials.

 updating interior doors

 What you’ll need: